PEtab-dev/petab_select/doc/index.rst

 For users, in most
 cases, model selection is performed entirely via one of the calibration tools, rather than the PEtab Select package directly.
-Hence, we recommend reading the `documentation from your calibration tool on model selection <calibration_tools>`_.
+Hence, we recommend reading the :doc:`documentation from your calibration tool on model selection <calibration_tools>`.
 After model selection, the
 analysis and visualization methods in the PEtab Select package can be used directly with the results from your calibration tool.